Access point #1, Ferris Provincial Park: 474 County Rd. 8, Campbellford, Ontario (park fees apply).

 Located right beside locks 11 & 12 at the south end of Campbellford, the Ranney Gorge Suspension Bridge is on the Trans Canada Trail and within easy walking distance from the locks and into downtown Campbellford.

-After you cross the Ranney Gorge Suspension Bridge, you will have assess to the trail system located inside of Ferris Provincial Park.
-The trails are open year round for visitors to enjoy for hiking, cross-country skiing, cycling or just to spend some quality time enjoying the panoramic views.
+After you cross the Ranney Gorge Suspension Bridge, you will have access to the trail system located inside Ferris Provincial Park.
+The trails are open year-round for visitors to enjoy hiking, cross-country skiing, cycling, or just spending some quality time enjoying the panoramic views.

-For more ideas after visiting the bridge, read Northumberland Tourism’s Suspension Bridge Thrills blog.
+For more ideas on activities to do after visiting the bridge, read Northumberland Tourism’s Suspension Bridge Thrills blog.

-The idea of a suspension bridge spanning the gorge as a way to improve viability and enhancing Ferris Park was discussed and The Rotary Club of Campbellford embraced the idea.
+The idea of a suspension bridge spanning the gorge as a way to improve viability and enhance Ferris Park was discussed and the Rotary Club of Campbellford embraced the idea.

-Support for the bridge grew and became a reality when the Engineers of 8 Wing CFB Trenton agreed to construct the bridge as a training project.
-Ground for this huge undertaking was first broke on September 3, 2002.
+Support for the bridge grew and became a reality when the engineers of 8 Wing CFB Trenton agreed to construct the bridge as a training project.
+Ground for this huge undertaking was first broken on September 3, 2002.

 The Grand Opening and Dedication of the Ranney Gorge Suspension Bridge was held on Wednesday, June 23, 2004.

 - A.J.
-Braun supplied a total of approx. 55,000 lbs of steel for the bridge structure
+Braun supplied a total of 55,000 pounds of steel for the bridge structure

-- Total weight the bridge can hold is 75,000lbs
+- The total weight the bridge can hold is 75,000 pounds

-- height of the Bridge above water varies between 30 and 35 ft. depending on the water levels
+- The height of the Bridge above water varies between 30 and 35 feet, depending on the water levels

-- Sag or deflection from abutments to the middle is 2.4 m to 7.9 ft.
+- The sag or deflection from abutments to the middle is 2.4 metres or 7.9 feet

-- Only pedestrian bridge of its kind in Ontario
+- It is the only pedestrian bridge of its kind in Ontario

-- Now a part of The Great Trail (formally the Trans Canada Trail)
+- The bridge connects the Rotary Trail to trails in Ferris Provincial Park, and is part of The Great Trail (formally known as the Trans Canada Trail)